OpenTechSchool-Brussels/AI-for-robots-and-swarms/follow-the-line.markdown

 Actually, they are *treels*, a portmanteau neologism of wheels and trails.
 But for all your concern, you can see the robot as two wheels along the horizontal axis.
 Controlling your robot movement will go through setting the speed of each of those wheels.
 For that we use the `robot.wheels.set_velocity(leftSpeed, rightSpeed)` function which accept two values (yep, left and right speed) as parameters, both measured in cm/s.
 Positive values will make wheels roll forward, negative will make them roll backward.

 Is this this simple to control your robot?
 Yes it is.
 Try out various speed for each wheels to get a feeling of how the robots is moving.
-Fors instance, moving straight is *leftSpeed = rightSpeed*, turning right is *leftSpeed > rightSpeed* and turning on your self is *leftSpeed = -rightSpeed*.
+For instance, moving straight is *leftSpeed = rightSpeed*, turning right is *leftSpeed > rightSpeed* and turning on your self is *leftSpeed = -rightSpeed*.
 While your moving is aimless, you can already think of a few stuff to do with it.
-Try to draw shapes with your robots for instance (while circle are pretty straight forward, try to draw triangles or more complexe shapes!).
+Try to draw shapes with your robots for instance (while circle are pretty straight forward, try to draw triangles or more complex shapes!).

 While setting directly the wheels' speed does the job, it's not really practical.
 If the robots think it terms of left and right speed, we don't really.
 We would be more used to think in terms of moving forward/backward and turning, like when driving a car.
 So, we want to feed the robot forward speed and an angular speed, and it to translate it to left wheel speed and right wheel speed.
 Any idea?
 Try to imagine if you have only forward or angular, and then compose the two of them.
 Below are a possible solution, don't look at it before you've tried out a little bit by yourself!
-To make it easier to use, we formalised it as a function.
+To make it easier to use, we formalized it as a function.
 A good time if ever to see how they are coded in Lua!

 <img src="./assets/robot_wheels.png" alt="picture of the differential drive" style="float:right; margin:10px;">